ckeditor/ckeditor5/docs/features/image-upload.md

 Easy Image securely uploads images, takes care of rescaling and optimizing them as well as providing various image sizes (responsive images), and delivers uploaded images through a blazing-fast CDN.

-It does not provide any user interface or file management options.
+Easy Image does not provide any user interface or file management options.
 It was replaced by a much more powerful and feature-rich [CKBox](#ckbox).

 {@link features/easy-image **Learn how to use Easy Image in your project**}.
 ### Simple adapter